 - optional: chopped fresh parsley for garnish

 - Combine the squash, broth, milk, and garlic in a medium saucepan over medium-high heat.
-Bring to a boil, then reduce heat to medium-low and allow to simmer for 20 minutes.
+Bring to a boil, then reduce heat to medium-low and allow to simmer for 20 minutes. (*Feel free to start the pasta, next step, during this time.)
 You want the squash very tender, so pierce it with a fork to make sure it is quite soft.
 Set aside.

 - Preheat oven to 375°F (191°C).

 - Begin the pasta.
 I usually do this as the squash is simmering.
-Boil enough water for your pasta (check the package directions), then add a pinch of salt and the pasta.
+Boil enough water for your pasta (check the package directions), and then add a pinch of salt and the pasta.
 Cook the pasta just until al dente– or when the pasta is still a little firm.
-Add the kale, and cook for another minute or two.
+Add the kale, and boil for another 1-2 minutes.
 Drain the pasta and kale.
 Set aside.

 - Add the pasta and kale to the bowl and stir until combined.
-Pour everything into a large casserole dish, a 9×13 baking pan, or a 12-inch oven-safe skillet.
+It may seem like a lot of liquid, but the pasta will soak it up.
+Pour everything into a 9×13 inch baking pan, 12-inch oven safe skillet, or any 3.5-4 quart baking dish.
 Top with breadcrumbs and an extra sprinkle of cheese, if desired.

 - Bake for 25-30 minutes or until bubbly on the sides.
 Serve with a sprinkle of parsley on top.
 Leftovers keep well in the refrigerator for 5-7 days.